Planet

 1. Full details about the wanted person.
 Indicate full name, date and place of birth, citizenship, last known place of residence, as well as any additional information that will help accurately identify the person (passport number, description of appearance, photographs);

-2. A certified copy of the arrest warrant or court sentence.
-A valid arrest warrant issued by an authorized judicial body or a copy of an enforceable sentence is required.
-The document must be legalized and accompanied by notarial certifications (or an apostille, if applicable);
+2. A certified copy of the arrest warrant or sentence from the competent judicial authority.
+A valid arrest warrant issued by the competent judicial authority or a copy of an enforceable sentence is required.
+The document must be legalized and accompanied by notarial certifications (or an apostille, if applicable).

 3. A detailed description of the factual circumstances of the case.
 Representatives of the UAE demand a detailed statement of the essence of the accusations, a description of the criminal actions, the date, the place of the alleged crime, and any other facts that allow understanding the nature of the accusation.
 A simple reference to a law article is not sufficient—the description must be evidential and contain facts, not just legal formulations.

 4. The text of the applicable articles of criminal legislation.
 It is mandatory to translate into Arabic the provisions of the law under which the person is accused, indicating the sanctions provided for violations.
-This is necessary to verify double criminality;
+This is necessary to verify dual criminality.

 5. Assurance of compliance with the principle of reciprocity.
 In cases where there is no valid extradition treaty between the states, UAE authorities may request an official assurance of readiness for reciprocal extradition in similar cases.
 This confirms that extradition is based on mutual legal goodwill.